UCLA-CS130/Mr.-Robot-et-al./README.md

 ### Soure Code Layout

 The current layout of our source files is laid out below.
 The assets to be served by the static handler are stored in `assets/`.
-The server can be conifgured using the configs stored in our root directory.
-The provided `nginx-configparser` source files are in the nginx-configparser submodule which also contains the GTest submodule. `Deploy` is used during deployment into images by Docker.
+The server can be configured using the configs stored in our root directory. `deploy` is used during deployment into images by Docker.
+Other libraries we use can be found in their respective submodules.

 ```
 src/